 Above and below the line

 Instead of asking for specific media, many clients will ask for Above the Line or Below the Line media to be licensed.
-These two categories are becoming common parlance, but there is no definitive description as to which media should belong in each and this can cause confusion as to what the photographer needs to licence.
+These two categories are established common parlance, but because there is no definitive description as to which media should belong in each, this can cause confusion as to what the photographer needs to licence.
 In the 1st instance, photographers are advised to ask the client what media they actually need to ensure they can price the licence fairly.
 It is becoming common to hear the terms, 'content' and 'channel' being used to describe usage instead of 'above or below the line'.

 The following list is not exhaustive, but gives an idea as to which media should belong in each category, and has been developed through experience of negotiating licences by Photographic Agents: